acconeer/acconeer-python-exploration/docs/exploration_tool/algo/a121/detectors/presence_detection.rst

 We want the step length as long as possible to reduce power consumption, but short enough to get good SNR in the whole range.
 Choosing a high number of :attr:`~acconeer.exptool.a121.algo.presence._detector.DetectorConfig.hwaas` will increase SNR.
 However, it will also affect the power consumption.
 Choose the highest possible HWAAS that still fulfills your power requirements.
-A good starting point is to use the deault value.
+A good starting point is to use the default value.
 For better use of the intra-frame presence detector, increase the number of :attr:`~acconeer.exptool.a121.algo.presence._detector.DetectorConfig.sweeps_per_frame`.
 This will improve the sensitivity.